 Sports Injuries encompass a wide range and degree of conditions and aren’t limited to professional athletes.
 In fact, most sports injuries occur during seemingly innocuous activities.
 We might be engaged in something we do all the time, like chase our toddler around the house playing tickle-monster, or playing a pre-BBQ, backyard badminton or croquet game with friends.
 Oftentimes, these injuries seem to come out of nowhere – one funny move or unlucky twist and all of the sudden, that tell-tale sharp, numbing pain overtakes us.
+That’s when you want to seek out the assistance of a sports chiropractor.

 First rule of any injury is to STOP what you’re doing.